 Most meals can be frozen, if not then it will last in the fridge for a few days.
 Perfect for getting a meal on the table within 15 minutes of arriving home late.

-5 one pot cheap ground beef recipes – seriously simple!
+5 cheap ground beef casserole recipes and one pot meals – seriously simple!

 I am neither the most adventurous cook nor the most confident.
 I prefer to stick to the popular ground beef dishes I know my husband loves.
 That way I know I’m not going to end up with a recipe failure.